Payback: A Short Joe Beck Thriller

 "Forget about it.
 This one's on the house."

 “Oh, so, now you’re buying me one,” he said and smiled, realizing he was getting somewhere.

-She smiled back and turned and put the bottle back up on the shelf.
+She smiled back, turned around and put the bottle back up on the shelf.

 Beck and the rest of the men at the bar stole an admiring glance at her perfect ass.